Welcome!

 Therapy for Adjusting to Life with Chronic Illness

 Whether you’ve been diagnosed with an autoimmune disorder, degenerative disease, cancer, or have undiagnosed illness, the stress and overwhelm that come along with chronic illness can feel larger than life.
 Unpredictable symptoms.
-Chronic pain.
+Unwanted changes.
 Life disruptions.
-Unwanted changes.
 Thwarted plans.
-Feelings of grief and loss.
-Feeling like nobody really “gets it.”
-As a person living with chronic illnesses, I’m passionate about helping others navigate these challenges.
+And a lot of grief.
+As a person living with chronic illness, I’m passionate about helping others navigate these challenges.

 As an out-of-network provider, I’ve partnered with Mentaya to help my clients save money on therapy.